Amalgam Fillings and the Dangers of Mercury

 - Dental researchers now concede that mercury vapor is released from unstimulated amalgam fillings 24-hours a day.

-- A 2005 World Health Organization report warned of mercury: “It may cause harmful effects to the nervous, digestive, respiratory, immune systems and to the kidneys, besides causing lung damage.
+“It may cause harmful effects to the nervous, digestive, respiratory, immune systems, and to the kidneys, besides causing lung damage.

 Adverse health effects from mercury exposure can be tremors, impaired vision and hearing, paralysis, insomnia, emotional instability, developmental deficits during fetal development, and attention deficit and developmental delays during childhood.
 Recent studies suggest that mercury may have no threshold below which some adverse effects do not occur.”

 The information above should help you make your decision about your mercury fillings.
 This choice needs to be yours, and can’t be dictated by your dentist or doctor.

 If you have amalgam fillings now . . . what if you could have these replaced with other, safer, materials?

 The good news is…you can!
 There are plenty of holistic dentists who would like nothing more than to free you and your body from mercury.
 However, it must be done very cautiously!

 Continue reading for crucial information about how to have those mercury/amalgam fillings removed (and how to make sure your dentist of choice has the right system in place).